-Now considering an HTML format, which is similar to PDF in terms of cross-platform functionality, but again they need to be testing on various platforms and browsers (even individual browser versions) to ensure that they function well on them.
-Not just viewing, but we also need to test the printing feature and ensure they are printed properly on various platforms.
-And in order to validate the claim that they have been designed correctly for each browser, a huge amount of testing needs to be employed.
-When looking at the data security aspect of HTML forms, depending on how the form is saved or exported, security always remains to be an issue.
+Now considering an HTML format, which is similar to PDF in terms of cross-platform functionality.
+But again they need to be testing on various platforms and browsers to ensure that they function well on them.
+Not just viewing, but we also need to test the printing feature.
+In order to validate the claim against each browser, a huge amount of testing needs to be employed.
+When looking at the data security aspect of HTML forms, security always remains to be an issue.

 Adobe XFA forms

 XFA Forms (XML Forms Architecture) represents a significant change in direction for Adobe from the popular FDF and XFDF methodologies.
 XFA Forms utilize XML throughout.
-Since XML is the backbone for all types of structured documents, there are distinct drawbacks to be considered when opting for XFA Forms.
+Since XML is the backbone for all structured documents, there are distinct drawbacks when opting for XFA Forms.
 XFA Forms should not be confused with XForms, the W3C standard for XML-based forms.
 Adobe’s XFA Forms is a closed standard that competes with the fully open W3C XForms standard.
-While both are XML-based the XForms standard only specifies the data and not the appearance of the form, XFA Forms specify both the form’s appearance as well as the data.
+While both are XML-based the XForms standard only specifies the data and not the appearance of the form.
+Whereas, the XFA Forms specify both the form’s appearance as well as the data.

-Forms are one of the intuitive ways to get input from end-users but, when working with a large set of PDF documents, manual data filling and manipulation can be cumbersome and in order to facilitate our users to programmatically process PDF forms, we have developed an API named Aspose.PDF Cloud REST API which empowers the users to create, update as well as manipulate PDF forms using cURL commands or you can use individually developed SDKs for the programming language of your choice.
-Apart from PDF forms processing, it provides the feature to add text or image watermarks, concatenate PDF files, Set and update Annotations, download PDF attachments, add or retrieve text from PDF, replace single or multiple text instances or render the PDF files to other supported formats such as EPUB, HTML, LaTeX, MHT, PCL, DOC, DOCX, MOBIXML, PDFA, PPTX, SVG, TIFF, XLS, XLSX, XML, XPS, PS, XSLFO, PCL, BMP, EMF, GIF, JPEG, PNG, and TIFF.
+Forms are one of the intuitive ways to get input from end-users.
+But, when working with a large set of PDF documents, manual data filling and manipulation can be cumbersome.
+So in order to facilitate our users to programmatically process PDF forms, we have developed an API named Aspose.PDF Cloud API.
+It empowers the users to create, update as well as manipulate PDF forms using cURL commands.
+You may also use individually developed SDKs for the programming language of your choice.

 All of the above-mentioned operations can be performed without installing any specific software.